w3c/wai-website/pages/standards-guidelines/wcag/index.md

 Authorized Translations and unofficial translations of WCAG 2 are listed in [[WCAG 2 Translations]](/standards-guidelines/wcag/translations/).

-## WCAG 2.0 is ISO/IEC 40500 {#iso}
+## WCAG 2 is ISO/IEC 40500 {#iso}

+**W3C submitted WCAG 2.2 to ISO.** We expect it to be finalized through the ISO process in October 2025.

-WCAG 2.0 is approved as an ISO standard: ISO/IEC 40500:2012.
+**WCAG 2.0** is approved as an ISO standard: ISO/IEC 40500:2012.
 ISO/IEC 40500 is exactly the same as the original WCAG 2.0, which is introduced above along with supporting resources.

 The content of ISO/IEC 40500 is freely available from [www.w3.org/TR/WCAG20](https://www.w3.org/TR/WCAG20/); it is available for purchase from the [ISO catalogue {% include_cached external.html %}](https://www.iso.org/standard/58625.html).

 Benefits of WCAG 2.0 as an ISO standard are summarized in [ISO in the FAQ](/standards-guidelines/wcag/faq/#iso).
 More information on W3C and the ISO process is in the [W3C PAS FAQ](https://www.w3.org/2010/04/pasfaq).

-**W3C submitted WCAG 2.2 to ISO.** It will likely be after June 2025 before the ISO process is complete.

 ## Who develops WCAG {#wg}